Surgical Dressings Questions & Answers (Q&As)

 Click on a question to expand or Show All / Close All

-- How do I use the A1 – A9 modifiers?
-Does each dressing on the claim need a separate modifier depending on how many wounds each dressing is being used for, or the total number of wounds?
+- How do I use the A1-A9 modifiers?
+Does each dressing on the claim need a separate A1-A9 modifier depending on how many wounds each dressing is being used for, or the total number of wounds?

 -

-Modifiers A1 – A9 show that a particular item is being used as a primary or secondary dressing on a surgical or debrided wound, and to indicate the number of wounds that dressing is being used.
+Modifiers A1 – A9 have been established to indicate that a particular item is being used as a primary or secondary dressing on a surgical or debrided wound, and to indicate the number of wounds on which that dressing is being used.
 The modifier number must correspond to the number of wounds on which the dressing is being used, not the total number of wounds treated.
-For example, if the beneficiary has 4 wounds but a particular dressing is only used on 2 of them, use the A2 modifier with that HCPCS code.
+For example, if the beneficiary has four (4) wounds but a particular dressing is only used on two (2) of them, the A2 modifier must be used with that HCPCS code.

 Originally published: 01.08.2020